101sec/blockscript/README.md

 https://www.autoshun.org/register/

-Copy the API key to /opt/custom/blocklist/fetch_autoshun.sh, and paste at line 7, look for <APIKEY>.
+Copy the API key to /opt/custom/blocklist/fetch_autoshun.sh, and paste at line 7, look for "<APIKEY>".

 # Add a cronjob to fetch feeds automatically